Horizontal inverse mean curvature flow in the Heisenberg group: Introduction

-In the following, we analyze the geometrical properties of the generalized horizontal inverse mean curvature flow (HIMCF).
-Firstly, we investigate the regularity of the weak solution which is consistent with the classical solution for a short time under an appropriate initial condition.
+In the following, we analyze the geometrical properties of the generalized horizontal inverse mean curvature flow.
+Firstly, we investigate the regularity of the weak solution and show that it coincides with the classical solution for a short time under suitable initial conditions.